 - Partner with a client or customer on a content project.
 You’re both trying to solve many of the same problems.
 If you both look hard enough, there’s bound to be an opportunity to illustrate some insight for the wider world about your shared business.
 It could be a white paper, a case study, an infographic, an experiment – anything.

 - Refresh your evergreens.
 Take a trip over to your analytics for the past year or two.
 Have any of your blog posts continued to generate a steady flow of traffic?
 If so, they’re likely ranking well and present an opportunity to create engaging content following the same theme.
 You can write an update, follow the discussion thread further, or address the subject matter with new examples or in a new context.
 Update the old post with a link to the new post, and vice versa.

 - Improve your purchase/signup pages.
 There are any number of things you can under this heading, and any number of stages of your marketing funnel you could optimize.
 Here are a few examples to get you started:

 - Improve your e-commerce page by eliminating barriers that might hold customers back from clicking the “buy” button.
 This was the subject of a recent episode of Moz’s Whiteboard Friday that’s worth watching.

 - Refine your email marketing by gathering more fine-grain analytics.
 Many providers, like Mailchimp, have rich options for integration between analytics properties.

 - Optimize your paid spend by updating to the latest options.
 In the past year, Facebook introduced a new tracking pixel that consolidates its other tracking scripts, and Google introduced expanded text ads.
 Make sure you’re wringing every last measure out of the hard-earned dollars you’re using to promote.

-Use our handy infographic (see step-2) as a reminder.
+You can do this!
+Use our handy infographic as a reminder.
 Download, share, print, pin it up and keep reminding your marketing team to capitalize on the traffic you earned in November and December.
 Let’s make it work for you throughout the year.